 Alexander Fiks, MD, MSCE is an Associate Professor of Pediatrics at the University of Pennsylvania.
-He is also the Medical Director for the Pediatric Research Consortium (PeRC), CHOP's practice-based research network, and the Director of the American Academy of Pediatrics (AAP's) Pediatric Research in Office Settings (PROS), a national research network.
+He is also the Director of CHOP’s Center for Pediatric Clinical Effectiveness (CPCE), the Pediatric Research Consortium (PeRC) and, a program to reimagine primary care, the Possibilities Project.
+He is also the Director of the American Academy of Pediatrics (AAP's) Pediatric Research in Office Settings (PROS), a national research network.
 His research focuses on using health information technology and practice-based interventions to improve health decision making and outcomes for children.

 Dr. Fiks received his medical degree from Harvard University, and received a Master's of Science in Clinical Epidemiology (MSCE) degree from the University of Pennsylvania.
 He is board certified in clinical informatics.